 Healthcare in the United States is an extremely inefficient process.
 Most programs and services offered by providers in this country tend to be too narrowly focused, ultimately leading to inefficient delivery of medical care.

 Much of these inefficiencies stem from the costs of healthcare being too high.
 According to the American Journal of Managed Care, patients of primary care providers with high rates of care fragmentation experienced a greater number of preventable hospitalizations, which equated to an average increase of $4542 in healthcare spending.

 To achieve truly efficient health care requires coordination amongst systems and communities.

 As the healthcare industry has become more commercialized, care has become a commodity.
-Patients are customers, and are free to choose their healthcare vendor based on factors such as cost, quality, convenience, access,and others.
-Indeed, the private financing of the industry has led to rampant overuse of medical services and significant barriers of entry to those less fortunate.
-And while healthcare has built in so-called safety nets to ensure that no one goes without care, there are many who fall in between.
+Patients are customers, and are free to choose their healthcare vendor based on factors such as cost, quality, convenience, access, and others.
+Indeed, the private financing of the industry has led to rampant overuse of medical services and significant barriers to entry to those less fortunate.
+And while healthcare has built-in so-called safety nets to ensure that no one goes without care, there are many who fall in between.

 Check out our article on population health here.

 What Are the Effects of Care Fragmentation?
 (Source)